Platty114/allSkii/README.md

 # allSkii

-* A Repository for a in develoTment application that will allow skiiers to find trails, conditions, and reviews through an interactive map *
+* A Repository for a in development application that will allow skiiers to find trails, conditions, and reviews through an interactive map

 ## Tools